 When it came to the action set pieces are some of the most exciting moments in a comic book movie in a long time.
 The best by far involves Diana in “No Man’s Land” as it will be remembered as an impressive sequence.
 Just showed a lot of courage.
 There are moments where there’s slow-motion sometimes, but it didn’t bother me because it looked cool.
 Seeing Wonder Woman fighting feels so badass when it’s just her doing the work.

-As for flaws, there were a couple to comes to mind: The villains General Ludendorff (Danny Huston) and Doctor Poison (Elena Anaya) weren’t that memorable as I felt they were weak and a little over-the-top sometimes.
+As for flaws, there were a couple to come to mind: The villains General Ludendorff (Danny Huston) and Doctor Poison (Elena Anaya) weren’t that memorable as I felt they were weak and a little over-the-top sometimes.
 And the pace could’ve been stronger in the middle as it runs at 141 minutes.

-This is also fun too as it feels refreshing with some humor that worked and didn’t feel forced which the last couple DC movies lacked so much of.
+This is also fun too as it feels refreshing with some humor that worked and didn’t feel forced, which the last couple DC movies lacked so much of.
 It has that same level of Guardians of the Galaxy Vol. 2 as type of momentum of fun.
 A comic book movie that needed to be fun and adventurous, unlike some people who seems like they want something boring instead.

 Is this the movie we need right now?
 I would say yes.
 We don’t get good female central movies that are fantastic.
 We’ve come a long way to get to today.
 And it’s been years since there has been a DC movie that won’t leave people either anger or unpleased.
 This film made me more interested in Wonder Woman as a superhero anybody can grow to love at this point that should be pointed to Gadot’s earnest performance.